b-anna-viktoria/diplomova_praca/README.md

     - Implementing blocking and pruning in the algorithm
 +  **May 6-13**
    - Finalizing the presentation
-   - Trying alternative orders of the subset enumeration
+   - Starting implementing an alternative order (biggest to smallest) of the subset enumeration

 ### Calendar of planned tasks:
 + designing and implementing various versions of the algorithm